ddmgy/userscripts/README.md

 [Minified](https://github.com/ddmgy/userscripts/blob/master/danbooru-page-selector/dist/danbooru-page-selector.min.user.js?raw=true)

 Adds a page selector to any page on Danbooru that has a paginator.
 Input a number and press Return key.
+Also, adds a paginator both above and below the posts section.

 ![An example of the page selector](images/danbooru-page-selector.png)